Nerwyn/android-tv-card/README.md

 ## Example 5

-A tablet UI using columns.
+A tablet layout using nexted row and columns.

 ```yaml
 type: custom:android-tv-card